 The faculty and staff are committed to the mission and vision of PCHS with a strong record of retention.
 The faculty are highly qualified and West Virginia certified educators with a minimum of a bachelor's degree.
 Almost half the faculty hold advanced degrees as well.

 PCHS offers a curriculum well designed to prepare students for college and post-graduation life.
 Our core curriculum aligns to the West Virginia educational standards, while exceeding the standard expectations.
-By implementing both a diverse fine arts program and a STREAM (Science, Technology, Religion, Engineering, Art and Mathematics) approach throughout the school house, PCHS students experience a well-rounded education directed toward the formation of the total person–intellectually, morally, socially, physically and spiritually.
+By implementing both a diverse fine arts program and a STREAM (Science, Technology, Religion, Engineering, Art and Mathematics) approach throughout the schoolhouse, PCHS students experience a well-rounded education directed toward the formation of the total person–intellectually, morally, socially, physically and spiritually.

 History